-Le Chatelier principle dynamic equilibrium
+Le Chatelier principle definition

 According to the Le-Chatelier principle with the increase of pressure, the reaction will shift in a direction where the no of moles reduced thus the system will try to lower the pressure.